 According to Regan Gross, HR Knowledge Advisor at SHRM, companies that adjust to employee caregiving needs are positioned to receive the best from their staff.
-“Employers who are able to adapt, provide flexible work schedules, telework and reprioritize work for employees with caregiver responsibilities are less likely to see failed projects, declined productivity and engagement, missed deadlines, and increased turnover.”
+“Employers who can adapt, provide flexible work schedules, telework, and reprioritize work for employees with caregiver responsibilities are less likely to see failed projects, declined productivity and engagement, missed deadlines, and increased turnover.”

 These employers will be much better poised to weather the COVID storm, and decrease complaints of caregiver discrimination.
 Managers should check in with their employees regularly, Gross recommends.
 “Find out if your staff has caregiver duties and then formulate a strategy based on their needs by providing them with your company’s caregiver options”

-For more help navigating the new and complex world of work after COVID-19, visit our resoure center: The New Normal: work After COVID-19.
+For more help navigating the new and complex world of work after COVID-19, visit our resource center: The New Normal: work After COVID-19.

 *Amy E. Feldman the General Counsel of the Judge Group, Inc., an international business solutions company, and she is also a nationally-syndicated legal correspondent with experience in employment law and sexual harassment defense.